|Course name:||Python for Scientists and Engineers|

 There is a great variety of Python libraries for scientific purposes.
 A short overview is presented and selected example libraries are briefly introduced.

 IPython is a special implementation of the interactive Python mode.
-The course presents the basic IPython features of the shell and GUI variant as well as the IPython Notebook.
-The IPython Notebook runs in the browser.
+The course presents the basic IPython features using it from Jupyter Lab.
+The Jupyter Notebook runs in the browser.
 A Notebook can contain markup and graphics in addition to executable code.
-The course will use the IPython Notebook throughout the course exploring more features along the way.
+The course will use Jupyter Notebooks throughout the course exploring more features along the way.

 The library NumPy is the defacto standard for the work with arrays and linear algebra.